HailinPan/multi_task/README.md

 Run several task in a file parallelly.
 Each line in the file is a task.

 # Installation
+If you have numpy and pandas, you just need to install as following:
 ```
 pip install git+https://github.com/HailinPan/multi_task.git
 ```